bluewave-labs/verifywise/Clients/src/presentation/pages/EvalsDashboard/README.md

-# LLM Evals Dashboard
+# LLM Evaluations Dashboard

 ## Overview

-The LLM Evals Dashboard is a comprehensive evaluation platform for testing and monitoring Large Language Model performance using DeepEval's LLM-as-a-Judge methodology.
+The LLM Evaluations Dashboard is a comprehensive evaluation platform for testing and monitoring Large Language Model performance using LLM-as-a-Judge methodology.

 ## Features